Frustrating, isn’t it?

 So instead of obsessing over the last 0.1% of phishing emails that make it through your filter, start building up your human firewall.

 Need to develop a training program that successfully prepares users to cope with sophisticated spear phishing attempts?
-Attend the webinar Why People Are Your Network's Greatest Vulnerability.
+Watch the free on-demand webinar Why People Are Your Network's Greatest Vulnerability.

 Attend this webinar to learn: